Effects of multi-channel AGN feedback in FIRE cosmological simulations of massive galaxies: Discussion

 \subsection{The Role of Cosmic Rays}

-We find that AGN feedback with cosmic rays is more efficient at quenching star formation than AGN feedback with only radiative and kinetic feedback channels.
-In the simulations presented in this paper, while both BH feedback models produce massive galaxies which better match observed properties than the model without BHs, we found that the \BHCR~model was more successful than the \BH~model at reproducing the size-mass and $\Mstar-\sigma$ relations (Figures \ref{fig:compactness} and \ref{fig:FaberJackson}).
+We find that our model of AGN feedback including cosmic rays is more efficient at quenching star formation than the AGN feedback model with only radiative and kinetic feedback channels.
+In the simulations presented in this paper, while both BH feedback models produce massive galaxies which better match observed properties than the model without BHs, we found that the \BHCR~model was more successful at reproducing the size-mass and $\Mstar-\sigma$ relations (Figures \ref{fig:compactness} and \ref{fig:FaberJackson}) than the \BH~model, which produced massive galaxies which were unrealistically compact and with too-high velocity dispersions.
 Galaxies simulated with the \BHCR~model also display more drastic reductions in their star formation rates than galaxies simulated with the \BH~model.
-However, the \BHCR~model may be too strong---it over-quenches Milky Way-mass galaxies, and consistently produces very spherical ellipticals across the mass range studied in this paper (Figures \ref{fig:mockHubble} and \ref{fig:ssfr}).
-Additionally, substantial uncertainty remains as to how best to model CR transport.
-In future work, it will therefore be important to explore the effect of alternate CR models on our results.
+Neither of the two massive galaxies evolved with this model became quiescent.
+However, the \BHCR~model in some ways appears to be too strong---it over-quenches Milky Way-mass galaxies, and consistently produces nearly spherical ellipticals across the mass range studied in this paper (Figures \ref{fig:mockHubble} and \ref{fig:ssfr}).
+The lack of any disk-like galaxies produced with this model, even at the Milky Way-mass scale, shows that this model has shortcomings.
+It is important to note that substantial uncertainty remains as to how best to model CR transport.
+Exploring the effect of alternate CR models, and improving this model to produce a more realistically diverse population of galaxies at different mass scales, will be critical for future work.